alebelcor/knowledge/interviewing-in-english-for-spanish-speaking-developers.md

 Having said the above, your resume also needs to be one or two pages long (maybe 3), anything longer than that may be ignored.
 So be selective in what you say and how to say it.

-The resume should not contain:
+Your resume should _not_ contain:

 * Your photo: to avoid potential discrimination
-* Your full address: unnecessary information and potential safety concern.
+* Your full address: unnecessary information and potential safety and security concern.
 Having only the city and country is OK
 * Your date of birth: unnecessary information and to avoid potential discrimination
-* Your CURP: unnecessary information and potential safety concern
+* Your CURP: unnecessary information and potential safety and security concern
 * Generic introduction/about/personal summary: Leave it out, unless you mention concrete information about yourself and your experience
 * Irrelevant jobs: "irrelevant" in the sense pertained to the position you're applying to, e.g. experience as a baker is irrelevant to a construction job
 * Wrong job history order: Jobs must be listed from newest to oldest
 * Your references: unnecessary at this point in the recruitment process.
 References are asked for later on
 * Your soft skills: unnecessary at this point in the recruitment process.
 You will be able to emphasize on this, when/if asked, later on

-The resume may benefit by adding:
+Your resume may benefit by adding:

 * Your name in the format: `{Given name} {First family name}-{Second family name}`, i.e. no middle name, family names hyphenated, e.g. `Jorge Rodríguez-García`
 * Certifications: Only if from renowned sources and if they don't make the resume too long